Academic Catalog

 The vitality of extracurricular activities depends very much on the participation of faculty and staff.
 Every faculty member is expected to participate in some College-sponsored activities, even if participation is limited to attendance (e.g., plays, concerts, athletic events, etc.).

-Normally, full-time faculty are expected to be on campus for a full working day on all days when classes are in session, and Discovery Day, unless they are attending a meeting or engaged in College business elsewhere.
+Normally, full-time faculty are expected to be on campus for a full working day on all days when classes are in session, and on Discovery Day, unless they are attending a meeting or engaged in College business elsewhere.
 Faculty should plan to be on campus in their offices in August on the Monday and Tuesday before classes begin and in January on the Tuesday before classes begin so they can be available to advisees and other students.

 Continuing Part-time Faculty Service